elyset/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Pick another part in your kit and try to implement the data streaming with it.\*\*\***

 I used the joystick to implement data streaming.
-When the joystick is pressed it will say "Twizzler touched!"
+When the joystick is pressed it will say "Twizzler touched!".
+The code is in the toggle_twizzlers_send.py file.

 <img width="275" alt="Screen Shot 2022-11-03 at 4 12 10 PM" src="https://user-images.githubusercontent.com/61363525/199824446-e827ce02-b82e-4740-b5b2-00b87fc89192.png">